Mad Dog killings: Taborsky's first stint on death row (1951–1955)

 While Taborsky awaited execution in the Wolfson murder case, he steadfastly maintained his innocence.
-In September 1951, Albert experienced a mental breakdown, leading to his transfer into his prison's mental health unit; later, he was transferred from prison to the Norwich State Hospital.
+In July 1951, Albert experienced a mental breakdown, leading to his transfer into his prison's mental health unit; later, he was transferred from prison to the Norwich State Hospital.
 In 1955, newspapers reported that Albert had been declared "incurably insane."
 Following Albert's mental breakdown, some newspapers referred to Wolfson's murder as the "Cain and Abel case" based on the nature of Albert's testimony controversially landing his brother on death row.
+In a death row interview with Connecticut crime reporter Gerald J. Demeusy, Taborsky expressed that he supported capital punishment and the swift handling of death sentences to reduce the mental anguish that death row inmates experience from awaiting execution.
+Taborsky also portrayed his brother Albert as jealous, dishonest, and seeking revenge for "fraternal strife" by framing Joseph for murder.

 Taborsky and his attorneys requested a new trial by arguing Albert was not a reliable witness due to his mental state.
 Because Albert's confession was the primary evidence investigators used to build a case against Taborsky, courts ultimately ruled in Taborsky's favor, agreeing that the evidence prosecutors used to justify Taborsky's conviction, death sentence, and continued imprisonment was insufficient.
 In late July 1955, after Taborsky had spent approximately 52 months on death row, he was granted a new trial.
-In early October, prosecutors announced they would drop charges against Taborsky entirely and nullify his previous conviction due to lack of evidence, as Albert's testimony provided the main evidence against Taborsky, and courts considered Albert's testimony to be too legally dubious to use in a prospective second trial.
+In early October 1955, prosecutors announced they would drop charges against Taborsky entirely and nullify his previous conviction due to lack of evidence, as Albert's testimony provided the main evidence against Taborsky, and courts considered Albert's testimony to be too legally dubious to use in a prospective second trial.
 As a result, Taborsky was released from prison on October 6, 1955.

 Prior to his release from death row, Taborsky stated in an interview, "How can such great injustice be done to the innocent?
 If you could only realize the feeling of helplessness I had.
 It hurts me especially to see my mother suffer."
 He also stated that the first thing he would do upon release from prison would be to stay in a monastery in New York to recover from his stay on death row, which he called an "inhuman ordeal."
 After his release, when a crowd of reporters who met him outside the prison asked him for further comment, he committed himself to living a law-abiding life: "You can't beat the law.
 From now on, I'm not even going to get a parking ticket."